-A Blended Term enables a Master's Candidate to simultaneously enroll in a graduate course(s) that will count toward a graduate degree in the last semester of their senior year.
+A Blended Term enables a Master's Candidate to simultaneously enroll in a graduate course(s) that will count toward a graduate degree in the last semester, either spring or fall, of their senior year.
 Undergraduate tuition is charged during this term.

 - Students must be enrolled in the Master's Candidate Program to be eligible for the Blended Term.
 Students will still need to file a Graduate School Application Form in the last semester of senior year to obtain official acceptance.